JSilva90/PURE-SIM/README.md

 Please cite the references appropriately in case they are used.

 [1] Jorge Silva, Nees Jan van Eck, Pedro Ribeiro, Fernando Silva (2021).
-PURE-SIM: exploring metadata relations to estimate publication similarity.
+PURE-SIM: utilising metadata relations to estimate publication similarity.
 Soon to appear.